 In recent years the development spotlight has swung back to focus on the grounds.
 In 2006 an all-weather playing surface was opened on what had been the 'top terrace' and then in the following years our playing fields were levelled, terraced, excavated and backfilled with sand, loam and a good drainage system.

-Today, St John's is a flourishing Preparatory School managed by our new Headmaster, Sean Robinson.
-It's dedicated and highly skilled team of staff support him in continuing to provide excellent teaching and learning in what has become a superb environment.
+Today, St John's is a flourishing Preparatory School managed by our Headmaster, Sean Robinson.
+His dedicated and highly skilled team of staff support him in continuing to provide excellent teaching and learning in what has become a superb environment.